layer-3/clearsync/README.md

 This repository contains the smart contracts of [Yellow Network](https://www.yellow.org).

-Yellow Network is a Layer-3 peer-to-peer network that uses [State Channels](https://statechannels.org/) technology to scale and facilitate trading, clearing and settlement.
+Yellow Network is a Layer-3 peer-to-peer network that uses [state channels](https://statechannels.org/) technology to scale and facilitate trading, clearing and settlement.
 The core technology is called ClearSync.

 In this system, participants of ClearSync can create and fund a state channel, which is a private communication channel between two parties that allows for off-chain transactions to occur.
 This means that transactions are not recorded on the main Ethereum blockchain until the channel is closed, which helps reduce congestion and increase transaction speed for high-frequency trading.